lltfm/openness/works/the_epitomes_of_openness/contemplations/the_river-truth_of_tears.md

+# Contemplations: The River-Truth of Tears

-# What is the "river-truth of tears"?
+### What is the "river-truth of tears"?

 [Openness GPT](../../saltem_hoc/README.md#openness-gpt):